-Transit Facilities: Includes transit or bus shelters, bus terminals, stations, and associated right-of-way.
-A "transit shelter" means a roofed structure on or adjacent to the right-of-way of a street for bus passengers.
+Transit Facilities: Includes transit stations, bus terminals, and associated right-of-way.
 Accessory uses include vehicle and bicycle parking.

 Travelway: Part of a road for vehicle use.

 Tree: A single perennial woody stem attaining a height of 15 feet or more at maturity.